 In this series, we’ll explain each of Kinedu’s four areas of development.
 Keep reading to find out what you can expect from your baby’s development in the first years!

-One of the first big leaps your baby will take is developing a sense of agency – or that she can make things happen.
+One of the first big leaps your baby will take is developing a sense of agency, or the fact that he can make things happen.
 This is tied with understanding cause and effect –again, pretty important when it comes to making some sense of how the world works.

-In the first few years, your baby will have an insatiable curiosity, and will be looking for new things to conquer.
-She’ll show an increased ability to process information, remember, and conceptualize –all part of the cognitive growth that is taking place in that rapidly developing brain of hers.
+In the first few years, your child will have an insatiable curiosity, and will be looking for new things to conquer.
+He’ll show an increased ability to process information, remember, and conceptualize –all part of the cognitive growth that is taking place in that rapidly developing brain of his.

-Strengthen her development by carrying out Kinedu’s Cognitive activities that target Shape, Space, and Measure; Artistic Expression and Creativity; or Reasoning Skills.
+Strengthen his development by carrying out Kinedu’s Cognitive activities that target shape, space, and measure; artistic expression and creativity; or reasoning skills.
 Here’s one of our favorites –let us know what you think!